engineer-work/Join-Company/README.md

 ---

 # Change Reading Method

+> What you learn in School, College is totally waste - if you forget [(They not training for Long term and International Standard (IEEE, Spring Nature, Arxiv,...).
+Since, Human brain forget lot - cheating happen only to due Forgetting in Education or Any Field)]() ? but the education system, **force to do in [Memorization-Centric Education System](https://engineer-work.github.io/Join-Company/education_system/education_system.html) for that system collecting and spending the money from our parents hardwork**. *Please, In future don't need to go to school,college.* since lot of free material in **Youtube** and **Internet**.

 | Title | English | Tamil |
 | :--- | --- | --- |
 |1.
 Productive Procrastination - Escape Loop Error [Critique](https://engineer-work.github.io/Join-Company/audio/audio_file.html) | [![Watch the video](https://img.youtube.com/vi/N-wd35bUIhc/maxresdefault.jpg)](https://youtu.be/N-wd35bUIhc)|[![Watch the video](https://img.youtube.com/vi/_eJjmWl-yLU/maxresdefault.jpg)](https://youtu.be/_eJjmWl-yLU)|